What is the difference between a temporary work visa (H-1B) and employment-based “permanent” immigration?

 This category allows conditional residency for persons who invest $1,000,000 (or, under certain circumstances, $500,000) in a new commercial enterprise that employs ten full time U.S. citizens or permanent residents who are not family members of the investor.
 People granted visas for this category are given two-year conditional resident status and can file for the removal of conditional residency before the second anniversary of being granted the visa.

-What must an employer do to sponsor me for a green card?
+What must an employer do to sponsor someone for a green card?

-For most of the above categories, your employer will have to file an application for “labor certification” with the Department of Labor that demonstrates that there are no U.S. workers able, willing and qualified to fill the position the employer is offering.
+For most of the above categories, an employer will have to file an application for “labor certification” with the Department of Labor that demonstrates that there are no U.S. workers able, willing and qualified to fill the position the employer is offering.
 An employer can demonstrate this by, for example, advertising the position in local or national newspapers or trade journals and showing that no suitable U.S. workers applied for the job.
 The employer filing the petition must also be able to show the financial ability to pay the offered wage and that the employee meets the minimum requirements to perform the job satisfactorily.
-Once the labor certification is approved, it is submitted to CIS.
+Once the labor certification is approved, it is submitted to USCIS.
 This submission constitutes your employer’s request to hire you for the position.
-After obtaining the approval of INS, you must file an application to either “adjust” your status if you are already in the U.S. (this is filed with CIS) or obtain an immigrant visa if you are abroad (this is filed with the U.S. Consulate).
-Once this application is approved, you will become a permanent resident in the U.S. and may commence permanent employment.
+After obtaining the approval of USCIS, the foreign national must file an application to either “adjust” status if they are already in the U.S. (this is filed with USCIS) or obtain an immigrant visa if you are abroad (this is filed with the U.S. embassy or consulate).
+Once this application is approved, the individual will become a permanent resident in the U.S. and may commence permanent employment.

-My employer has applied for my green card.
-Can I change employers while my application for permanent resident status is pending?
+Can someone change employers while their employer-sponsored application for permanent resident status is pending?

 Yes.
-If your employer has filed the application with the Department of Labor, you may change employers before a final decision is made on labor certification, provided the particular job opportunity remains available to you when you obtain legal permanent status.
-Your employer is not required to continue with the immigration application process and may withdraw from sponsoring you.
-In this situation, your new employer will have to start the labor certification process again.
+If an employer has filed the application with the Department of Labor, the beneficiary may change employers before a final decision is made on labor certification, provided the particular job opportunity remains available to them when they obtain legal permanent status.
+The employer is not required to continue with the immigration application process and may withdraw from sponsoring the foreign national.
+In this situation, the new employer will have to start the labor certification process again.